Catsarepro21/ZFA_Tracker/README.md

 - Offline functionality with local data storage
 - Admin mode for managing data and syncing with Google Sheets
 - Installable as a PWA for mobile and desktop
+- Available as a native desktop application for Windows, macOS, and Linux

 ## Running the Application